dthpulse/vagrant-for-testing-ceph/README.md

 We have to restore these rules after every system or libvirt service reboot.

+#### SSH keys

+Vagrant is looking for *storage-automation* public and private keys in `/root/.ssh/` path.
+If they are placed there we will be able to login without password to our deployed SES cluster.
+Thanks to *vagrnt-hostsupdater* plugin we can use hostnames we defined in YAML file.

 #### Setting up Docker registry cache

 Pull from registry.suse.com a specific version of the container image called "registry":